atom-retros/atomhk/README.md

 npm install && npm run dev (for production you run: npm run build) php artisan key:generate php artisan migrate --seed

+If you are using the housekeeping in production, dont forget to set the:
+- APP_ENV=local to APP_ENV=production
+- APP_DEBUG=true to APP_DEBUG=false
 ```

 #### Required extensions